learn-software-engineering/learn-software-engineering/content/programming/0400-data-structures-1/0405-stacks.en.md

 Stacks have many uses in programming:

 - **Execution stack (call stack)**: records pending function calls to resolve.
-Implements expected LIFO behavior.
+Implements expected LIFO behaviour.

 - **Browser stack**: allows going back (undo) in the browser history similarly to a LIFO stack.